Sanjay Barbora

-Sanjay (Xonzoi) Barbora is a professor at the Tata Institute of Social Sciences Guwahati and the former Dean of School of Social Sciences.
-He is on the editorial board of Refugee Watch.
-He is also on the board of trustees of The Kohima Institute.
+Sanjay (Xonzoi) Barbora is an associate professor at University of California, Santa Cruz.
+Earlier, he worked as professor at the Tata Institute of Social Sciences Guwahati and was the dean of School of Social Sciences.
+He is the co-founder of North Eastern Social Research Centre.

-Studies and early life
+Early life

+On 11 February 1973, Sanjay was born in Christian Mission Hospital in Jorhat.
+His father, Bijoy Chandra Barbora, retired as the director of the Tocklai Tea Research Institute in 1997.

 Barbora completed his BA in Sociology from Elphinstone College under Mumbai University.
 He then received his MA and MPhil from the Department of Sociology at Delhi School of Economics.
 His MPhil thesis title was Plantation Systems and Labour Movements in Assam, 1826-1947.
-He was awarded PhD from North-Eastern Hill University in 2007.
+He was awarded PhD from North-Eastern Hill University in 2007 for his thesis, Land, class, ethnicity: Permutation of environmental conflicts in two districts of Assam.

-He worked as the regional programme manager for Panos South Asia.
-He helped start the North Eastern Social Research Centre, Guwahati while working as an Honorary Senior Fellow.